stripe/stripe-react-native/README.md

 **Native UI**: We provide native screens and elements to securely collect payment details on Android and iOS.

-**Prebuilt payments UI beta**: [Learn how to integrate](https://stripe.com/docs/mobile/payments-ui-beta) our prebuilt payments UI for mobile apps.
+**Pre-built payments UI (beta)**: [Learn how to integrate](https://stripe.com/docs/mobile/payments-ui-beta) Payment Sheet, our new pre-built payments UI for mobile apps.
+Our pre-built UI lets you accept cards, Apple Pay, and Google Pay out of the box, and includes support for saving & reusing cards.
+We'll be adding support for many more payment method during the beta.

 ## Installation